Jainism in Southeast Asia

-There are references in Jain texts to various areas of Southeast Asia.
-During the reign of Samprati, Jain teachers were sent to various Southeast Asian countries.
+There are select references to Southeast Asia in Jain literature.
+Suvarṇabhūmi or, "The Golden Land" is speculated to be referring to Southeast Asia as geographical landmark.
+As, this term can be found in texts such as Harivamsa, Uttara, and Ādi Purāṇas.

-Prominent Jains (e.g., Jain monk Kshullaka Prayatna Sagar) from India have visited South East Asia for the purpose of representing Jainism, guiding the local Jain community and interacting with the members of other religious faiths, notably Buddhism.
+Prominent Jains (e.g., Jain monk Kshullaka Prayatna Sagar) from India have visited South East Asia for the purpose of representing Jainism and to guide the local Jain community.
+As well as, fostering connections with other non-Jain individuals of the region(s).